-- a) The sensitivity of the environmentally sensitive area or feature that may be impacted by the proposed disturbance; - b) The degree of impact of the proposed disturbance on the environmentally sensitive area or feature; - c) The methods proposed to alleviate such impacts to acceptable levels and demonstrate that there will be no negative impacts on the natural features or their functions (refer to Section 13.5.2.3 to 13.5.6 of the MNR Natural Heritage Reference Manual; - d) The municipality shall accept the proposed scope of work or require revisions in consultation with the St. Clair Region Conservation Authority or Ministry of Natural Resources and Forestry or other qualified professional. - 11.8.1 An Environmental Impact Study (EIS) shall be required in accordance with the policies of this Plan for development and site alteration in the Natural Heritage System.
+- 11.8 Prior to any major disturbance, including development, occurring in environmentally sensitive areas the preparation of an environmental impact study may be required at the discretion of the Town, unless a report under the Environmental Assessment Act is prepared for the development. - 11.8.1 An Environmental Impact Study (EIS) shall be required in accordance with the policies of this Plan for development and site alteration in the Natural Heritage System.
 The study shall demonstrate that no negative impact on the natural features or the ecological functions for which the feature is identified.
-The study may determine the nature and extent of the feature and its ecological function; may incorporate a buffer or setbacks from the feature; and may result in in a site layout that addresses the study recommendations.

-11.8.2 An EIS required under this Plan shall be submitted with the development application and shall be prepared and signed by a qualified biologist or environmental planner.
+The study may determine the nature and extent of the feature and its ecological function; may incorporate a buffer or setbacks from the feature; and may result in in a site layout that addresses the study recommendations. - 11.8.2 An EIS required under this Plan shall be submitted with the development application and shall be prepared and signed by a qualified biologist or environmental planner.
 A peer review of the EIS may be required by the Approval Authority.